open-telemetry/opentelemetry-log-collection/docs/operators/journald_input.md

 By default, `journalctl` will read from `/run/journal` or `/var/log/journal`.
 If either `directory` or `files` are set, `journalctl` will instead read from those.

-The `journald_input` operator will use the `__REALTIME_TIMESTAMP` field of the journald entry as the parsed entry's timestamp.
-All other fields are added to the entry's body as returned by `journalctl`.
+The `journald_input` operator will use the `__REALTIME_TIMESTAMP` field of the journald entry as the parsed entry's timestamp, the `PRIORITY` field of the journald entry as the parsed entry's severity, the `MESSAGE` field of the journald entry as the parsed entry's body.
+All other fields are added to the entry's attributes as returned by `journalctl`.

 ### Configuration Fields